 |

-The position of the control points can be changed by moving them with the mouse or by entering specific values by right-clicking.
 For the value input, the relative or absolute position along the blade can be used alternatively. |

 The following general properties of the profile design can be specified on the right side: